-So you’re thinking of how social media can benefit your business - but you’re struggling to kick it into action.
-Social media for business can be daunting if you’ve got no plan, but don’t panic!
-Luminate Digital are here with their legal marketing know-how.
+So, you’re thinking of how social media can benefit your business - but you’re struggling to kick it into action.
+Social media for law firms can be daunting if you’ve got no plan, but don’t panic!
+We’re here to help.

 To help you get started, let’s go through six techniques to building a successful social media marketing strategy for your law firm.

 Before we delve into the world of online platforms, we should make sure that you have some of the basics set up, as these will help your six step strategy building later on.

 As you will be aware there has been a significant boom in the number of social media platforms in the last few years - but which ones are right for your law firm?
 The best way to find out which platforms are the right platforms is to first know more about the platforms themselves.

 Using the infographic below, let’s take a look at the top four most popular social media platforms below and how they could work for your law firm: